 The improvements of the analogy with the rank of the analogues are summarized in Fig. 4, which shows (top) quantiles of the S1 criterion for the conventional method and the MTWs at different time steps, and (bottom) quantiles of the relative reduction (meaning improvement) due to the MTWs.
 This confirms that this improvement is constantly increasing from the first to the last analogue (Fig. 4 bottom).
 It can be explained by the accumulation of better analogues in the selection, with new better situations pushing previous analogues to higher ranks.
 One can also see the regularity of the improvements brought by decreasing time steps.
 The introduction of the MTW allows finding better analogue situations in the first level of analogy, resulting in a selection of days with here a better similarity in the atmospheric circulation.
-This improvement is superior for MTWs with a smaller time step.
+This improvement is superior for MTWs with a smaller time step, which obviously allows abetter matching.

 The impact of the MTW on the analogy criterion has been analysed per precipitation classes (for the target day) for a 6h-MTW and a 3h-MTW.
 The results are summarised in Fig. 5 by the median reduction of S1 for the days with precipitation (organized into classes) between two thresholds.
 With the number of cases per class being reduced, the curves are not as smooth as in previous analyses.
 It is nevertheless clear that the improvements were larger for days with higher precipitation, for both the 6h-MTW and the 3h-MTW.